 In 1986, Mr. Clark accepted the position of Legislative Assistant for U.S. Senator Howell Heflin.
 Mr. Clark’s responsibilities for Senator Heflin included all legislation considered or developed in the Senate Agriculture Committee and directing staff work on the Senate Agriculture Subcommittee on Rural Development and Rural Electrification.

-Mr. Clark is a member of the Business Council of Alabama Board of Directors.
+Mr. Clark is a member of the Business Council of Alabama Board of Directors and the Energy Institute of Alabama Board of Directors.

-He is a member of the Auburn University Research and Economic Development Board, the National Security Group Board, the Montgomery Rotary Club, the Montgomery Area Chamber of Commerce Committee of 100, and the Montgomery YMCA Jimmy Hitchcock Memorial Award Committee.
+Mr. Clark is a member of the the Montgomery Rotary Club and the Montgomery Area Chamber of Commerce Committee of 100.

 He is a a past chairman of the board for St. James School in Montgomery; a past chairman of the Auburn University Research Advisory Council; and a past president of the Alabama Agribusiness Council Board of Directors.

-Mr. Clark is a member of the American Public Power Association (APPA) Board of Directors.
+Mr. Clark is a past member of the American Public Power Association (APPA) Board of Directors (2015-2021).
 APPA, based in Washington, D.C., represents not-for-profit, community-owned electric utilities that power homes, businesses and streets in nearly 2,000 towns and cities, serving 47 million Americans.

-He is a member of the Transmission Access Policy Study Group (TAPS) Board of Directors.
+He is a member of the Transmission Access Policy Study Group (TAPS) Board of Directors and currently serves as its treasurer.
 TAPS was formed in 1989 to represent the interests of Transmission Dependent Utilities before Congress, the Federal Energy Regulatory Commission and the North American Electric Reliability Corporation.

-In July 2013, Mr. Clark was presented the Electric Cities of Alabama (ECA) Public Service Award during the association’s 13th Annual Meeting and Governmental Affairs Conference.
+In July 2013, Mr. Clark was presented the Electric Cities of Alabama (ECA) Public Service Award.
 The award is presented each year to an individual who has contributed significantly to the success of ECA and continues to work for the success of public power.

 Mr. Clark is a graduate of Auburn University with Bachelor of Science and Master of Agriculture degrees.

 A native of Elba, AL, he is married to Blake Guthrie Clark of Enterprise.
-They have two children: a daughter, Laura Catherine Clark; and a son, Fred Denson Clark, III.
+They have two children: a daughter, Laura Catherine Clark Miaoulis (Michael); and a son, Fred Denson Clark, III.

-The Clarks are members of St. James United Methodist Church in Montgomery.
+The Clarks are members of First Baptist Church in Montgomery.